A terminal emulator

 Context menus

-Fully user-defined from TOML.
-Order, items, nested submenus, conditions like enabled = "has_selection", shell-exec actions with $XEROTTY_SELECTION and $XEROTTY_CWD.
-Bring your own.
+Fully user-defined from TOML — order, items, nested submenus, conditions like enabled = "has_selection", shell-exec actions with $XEROTTY_SELECTION and $XEROTTY_CWD.
+Build it visually in the preferences dialog (drag to reorder, name your own submenus) or hand-write the file.
 New Tab and New Window come pre-bound at the top — not buried under clipboard items with shortcuts.

 Selection